bronson/valid/README.md

 - Utilities: nop(), fail([message]), message(msg), todo([test])
 - JSON: json(schema)

-\*: These are JavaScript keywords.
+\*: These function names are also JavaScript keywords.
 While `Valid.undefined()` works with a lot of interpreters, it doesn't work everywhere.
 Each keyword validation has a more compatible alternative that should be used instead: Valid.undef(), Valid.nil(), etc.

 # Errors

-When a validation fails, the validation returns a string ready for concatenation: "is not even", "is not equal to 12", "mod 4 is 2".
-If the error is being thrown then the failing value is tacked onto the front:
-"3 is not even", "null is not equal to 12", "6 mod 4 is 2".
+When a validation fails, check() returns a concise, positive message with the value implied at the front: "must be even", "can't be blank", etc.  The messages are meant to be understandable by end users.

+Concatenating the value and message is one obvioius use ("7 must be even"), but this style of wording is useful in other ways too.
+For instance, a web app can display the message to the right of the form element containing the error.

+It's easy to supply your own error messages:

+   Valid.match(/-/).message("must contain a dash")

-There is one exception: JSON validations.
-Because they can return multiple errors, they return an object instead of a string.
+Because JSON validations need to return multiple errors, they return an object instead of a string.
 The `value` field contains the value that failed to validate.

 ```javascript
     {